philsf-biostat/SAR-2021-002-JF/report/SAP_analise_dados_JF_2021-v01.md

 ### Inferential analyses

-The main study outcome (time-to-failure) will be presented in a Kaplan-Meier plot, and table
+The main study outcome (time-to-failure) will be presented in a Kaplan-Meier plot.

 Time-to-failure will be cross-analyzed with all selected categorical variables, including gender, smoking status and joint.
 Univariate analyses will be performed using the log-rank test.